yzhouas/yzhouas.github.io/_pages/about.md

 # Academic News
+* 1 Sep, 2020.
+One [paper](https://arxiv.org/abs/2009.06613) accepted to AAAI 2021.
 * 23 March, 2019.
-We are organizing the first Challenge of Image Restoration for [Under-Display Camera](https://yzhouas.github.io/projects/UDC/udc.html) at ECCV 2020.
-[Microsoft Project Page](https://www.microsoft.com/applied-sciences/projects/camera-in-display)
+We organized the first Challenge of Image Restoration for [Under-Display Camera](https://yzhouas.github.io/projects/UDC/udc.html) at ECCV 2020.
+[Challenge Report](https://arxiv.org/abs/2008.07742) is released.
+[Microsoft Project Page](https://www.microsoft.com/applied-sciences/projects/camera-in-display).
+[Media Post](https://sparrowsnews.com/2020/07/19/microsoft-ai-repair-in-display-camera/).
 * 23 Feb, 2019.
 One paper accepted to CVPR 2020.
 * 10 Feb, 2020.
-We will organzie the workshop and Tiny Object Detection (TOD) challenge on Real-World Recognition from Low-Quality Inputs (RLQ) in ECCV 2020.
-The program website is [here](https://yuqian2.wixsite.com/forlq).
+We organized the workshop and Tiny Object Detection (TOD) challenge on Real-World Recognition from Low-Quality Inputs (RLQ) in ECCV 2020.
+The program website is [here](https://rlq-tod.github.io/index.html).
 * 10 Nov, 2019.
 Three papers are accepted to AAAI 2020.
 * 27 Oct, 2019.
 Successfully organized the workshop and challenge on Real-World Recognition from Low-Quality Images and Videos (RLQ) in ICCV 2019.
-The past program website is [here](http://forlq.org/).
+The past program website is [here](https://yuqian2.wixsite.com/forlq).
 Thanks all the co-organizers and speakers. [[Photo]]()
 * 27 Oct, 2019.
 We won the 3rd prize of [Dunhuang Image Restoration Challenge](https://evalai.cloudcv.org/web/challenges/challenge-page/402/leaderboard) at e-Heritage Workshop at ICCV 2019. [[Certificate]]()[[Photo]]()
 * 22 July, 2019.
 One [paper](https://arxiv.org/abs/1811.10144) accepted to ICCV 2019 (Oral).[[Video]](https://conftube.com/video/xzygVl7ZncQ?tocitem=132)
 * 11 June, 2019.
 One Journal [paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0218942) accepted in PLoS ONE.